 Other studies have also seen results when vitamin E is combined with vitamin C as it saw lower amounts of DNA damage caused by UVB rays.

-Topical vitamin E also seems to be effective in protecting from UVB rays as well as additional UV anti-inflammatory effects that can cause skin damage.
-Meaning that when used with your sunscreen it can add additional protection or it can also help reduce the healing time and damage caused by sunburn from excess sun exposure.
+Topical vitamin E also appears to be effective in protecting the skin from UVB rays, as well as other UV rays that cause skin damage.
+This means that when used with your sunscreen, the topical vitamin can add extra protection and also help reduce healing time and damage from sunburns caused by excessive sun exposure.